reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 range: 70-71
 ```

-* Lines 70 - 71: This is similar to our `timeout` handler in Bob's publication, but in this case, if Alice triggers the `timeout` event then Bob will collect all of the funds.
+* Lines 70 - 71: This is like our `timeout` handler in Bob's publication, but in this case, if Alice triggers the `timeout` event then Bob will collect all the funds.

 While it might be "fair" for Alice and Bob to each receive their own funds, this type of implementation would incentivize Alice to always timeout if she were going to lose, which she will know, because she'll know her hand and Bob's hand.